Blood test information

 Alkaline Phosphatase (ALP) – an enzyme primarily found in the liver and bones.
 Ranges vary greatly during childhood and periods of bone growth.
 Very high levels can result from disease of either bone or liver.

 Cholesterol – this is a substance produced naturally in the body.
 It is used by every cell in our body to maintain our health.
 About 20% of the cholesterol in our body comes from the food we eat.
-Cholesterol production, movement, and breakdown in our body is regulated by over 100 different genes1, which is why upto 65% of the cholesterol levels for different individuals may be related to affected by our genetic predisposition.
+Cholesterol production, movement, and breakdown in our body is regulated by over 100 different genes, which is why up to 65% of the cholesterol levels for different individuals may be affected by their genetic predisposition.

 Non-HDL cholesterol – Previously, the focus was on the LDL (‘bad’) cholesterol and HDL (‘good’) cholesterol levels, as well as the total cholesterol level.
 Research now tells us we also need to consider other parts of ‘bad’ cholesterol, known as IDL, VLDL and lipoprotein(a).
 These parts of ‘bad’ cholesterol are collectively known as ‘non-HDL’ cholesterol.
 This measurement has been shown to help calculate your risk of developing cardiovascular disease (such as heart attack or stroke) more effectively than before.
 As a guide, your non-HDL cholesterol should be lower than 4mmol/L and your total cholesterol should be 5mmol/L or less.